Tambaram: Language

+Religion

 Economy

 When established, Tambaram City Municipal Corporation was estimated to earn ₹ 3 billion in revenue approximately through local bodies connected to it.

 Madras Export Processing Zone

 Madras Export Processing Zone (MEPZ) is a special economic zone located on GST Road, 6 km south of Chennai International Airport.
 It is one of the seven export processing zones in the country set up by the central government.
 It was established in 1984 to promote foreign direct investment, enhance foreign exchange earnings, and create greater employment opportunities in the region.

 The zone is under the administrative control of the Ministry of Commerce and Industries and caters to the needs of units within the SEZ, in addition to monitoring the functions of 100-percent export-oriented units (EOUs) located in Tamil Nadu, Pondicherry, and Andaman & Nicobar Islands.
 The zone is headed by a development commissioner.

 Spread over an area of 265 acres (109 hectares), MEPZ SEZ is a multi-product zone housing 117 functional units.
 In addition, another 27 units are under various stages of implementation.
 The zone employs over 26,000 people.
 In the manufacturing front, there are 110 SME units in the zone.
 MEPZ's manufacturing sector employs nearly 20,000 people.
 IT companies housed in the zone include Cognizant Technology Solutions, Computer Sciences Corporation, CSS and HTC Global Services among others.
 About 50 container trucks arrive at and leave the zone every day.